michaelheiniger/Reivewpad-docs/docs/getting-started/installation-with-github-token.md

 ---
+id: installation-with-github-token
+slug: installation-with-github-token
-title: "Installation with a GitHub Token"
+title: Installation with a GitHub Token
-id: "installation-with-github-token"
 ---

 This guide describes how to install Reviewpad with a GitHub Token.